 Members of the Williams community should respect the security and access policies of other systems as well as the desire of other institutions to safeguard themselves against intrusions.

-Violation of Computing at Williams policies or procedures may result in the revocation of your computing privileges and/or other disciplinary action.
+Violation of Williams policies or procedures may result in the revocation of your computing privileges and/or other disciplinary action.